gbabineau/findAtlasReviewChanges/CONTRIBUTING.md

 # Contributing

+I would be glad to have improvements!

-Please fork and make a pull request with fixes and enhancements!
+Please fork and make a pull request with fixes and enhancements.

 [On GitHub](https://github.com/gbabineau/findAtlasReviewChanges)